projectacrn/acrn-hypervisor/doc/tutorials/using_zephyr_as_uos.rst

 #########################

 This tutorial describes how to run Zephyr as the User VM on the ACRN hypervisor.
-We are using Kaby Lake-based NUC (model NUC7i5DNHE) in this tutorial.
+We are using Kaby Lake-based Intel NUC (model NUC7i5DNHE) in this tutorial.
 Other :ref:`ACRN supported platforms <hardware>` should work as well.

 .. note::